Tail behavior of sums and differences of log-normal random variables: Risk management in the multidimensional Black--Scholes model

-In (\ref{E:pr1}), the symbols $\gamma_{ij}$ stand for the elements of the matrix $\cm^{\frac{1}{2}}$.
+In (\ref{Epr1}), the symbols $\gamma_{ij}$ stand for the elements of the matrix $\cm^{{1}/{2}}$.
 We also set

-In the sequel, $t$ will be fixed, and the asymptotic formulas obtained in Sections \ref{S:nachalo} and \ref{S:tail1} will be applied to the random variable $X_t$ defined in (\ref{E:BSS}).
-The Gaussian data associated with the case described above are given by the following: the mean vector is $\mu=(\mu_{1,t},\cdots,\mu_{n,t})$ and the covariance matrix is $t\cm$.
+In the sequel, $t$ will be fixed, and the asymptotic formulas obtained in Sections~\ref{Snachalo} and \ref{Stail1} will be applied to the random variable $X_t$ defined in (\ref{EBS}).
+The Gaussian data associated with the case described above are given by the following: the mean vector is $\vee{\mu}=(\mu_{1,t},\ldots,\mu_{n,t})$ and the covariance matrix is $t\cm$.

-For the purposes of risk management, it is important to solve two classes of problemes in relation with the portfolio $X$: \begin{itemize} \item Evaluate various risk measures for the portfolio $X$, such as the probability of loss of a given magnitude or the Value at Risk (the quantile function).
-The probability of loss may be approximated using the asymptotic formulas of Section \ref{S:nachalo} (for portfolios with only positive weights) or Section \ref{S:tail1} (for portfolios with both positive and negative weights). \item Quantify the behavior of one portfolio in specific adverse scenarios of market evolution, which are typically defined in terms of another portfolio (the benchmark).
-This can be done using our characterization of the asymptotic behavior of a Gaussian vector conditionnally on the sum or difference of exponentials of its components (Corollaries \ref{laplacedens.cor} and \ref{laplace2.cor}).
-We address this issue in detail in the following paragraph. \end{itemize}
+For the purposes of risk management, it is important to solve two classes of problems in relation with the portfolio $X$: \begin{itemize} \item Quantify the behavior of one portfolio in specific adverse scenarios of market evolution, which are typically defined in terms of another portfolio (the benchmark).
+This can be done using our characterization of the asymptotic behavior of a Gaussian vector conditionally on the sum or difference of exponentials of its components (Corollaries \ref{laplacedens.cor} and \ref{laplace2.cor}).
+We address this issue in detail in the following paragraph. \item Evaluate various risk measures for the portfolio $X$, such as the probability of loss of a given magnitude or the Value at Risk (the quantile function).
+The probability of loss may be approximated using the asymptotic formulas of Section~\ref{Snachalo} (for portfolios with only positive weights) or Section~\ref{Stail1} (for portfolios with both positive and negative weights).
+The asymptotic behavior of the Value at Risk when the confidence level tends to one is characterized in Section~\ref{Siv}. \end{itemize}